Regent Pacific Group is committed to a high standard of corporate governance, for which the Directors are accountable to the Company.

 The Code for Securities Transactions

-In compliance with Code Provision C.1.3 of the CG Code, Regent Pacific Group has adopted its Code for Securities Transactions by Directors and Relevant Employees, on no less exacting terms as required by the standards contained in The Model Code for Securities Transactions by Directors of Listed Issuers, which are set out in Appendix 10 to the Listing Rules.
+In compliance with Code Provision C.1.3 of the CG Code, Regent Pacific Group has adopted its Code for Securities Transactions by Directors and Relevant Employees, on no less exacting terms as required by the standards contained in The Model Code for Securities Transactions by Directors of Listed Issuers, which are set out in Appendix C3 of the Listing Rules.

-The Code for Securities Transactions by Directors and Employees of the the Group is available here.
+The Code for Securities Transactions by Directors and Relevant Employees of the Group is available here.

 Reporting